Animal Adoption Center of Blount County

 | Other | 10 | 5 | 6 | ?* |

-*2025 data includes Jan. through June.
-The AAC stopped reporting intake of other species.
+*The AAC no longer reports intake of other species.

 What Can the Animal Adoption Center of Blount County Do to Reduce Intakes?
 Even comunities with higher intake rates have succeeded in securing live outcomes for well above 90% of pets.
 But the higher the intake, the greater the challenge.
 Tthe AAC has the opportunity to reduce intake through: